Exploration of Jupiter

 The Galileo spacecraft was the first to have entered orbit around Jupiter, arriving in 1995 and studying the planet until 2003.
 During this period Galileo gathered a large amount of information about the Jovian system, making close approaches to all of the four large Galilean moons and finding evidence for thin atmospheres on three of them, as well as the possibility of liquid water beneath their surfaces.
 It also discovered a magnetic field around Ganymede.
 As it approached Jupiter, it also witnessed the impact of Comet Shoemaker–Levy 9.
 In December 1995, it sent an atmospheric probe into the Jovian atmosphere, so far the only craft to do so.

 In July 2016, the Juno spacecraft, launched in 2011, completed its orbital insertion maneuver successfully, and is in orbit around Jupiter with its science programme ongoing, with goals to study its magnetosphere and atmosphere in depth.

 The European Space Agency selected the L1-class JUICE orbiter mission in 2012 as part of its Cosmic Vision programme to explore three of Jupiter's Galilean moons, with a possible Ganymede lander provided by Roscosmos.
 JUICE was launched on April 14, 2023.
 The Russian lander did not materialize in the end.

 NASA successfully launched another orbiter spacecraft, Europa Clipper, to study the moon Europa on October 14, 2024.

 The Chinese National Space Administration planned to launch two Interstellar Express missions in 2024 on a flyby of Jupiter and Tianwen-4 around 2029 to explore the planet and Callisto.

-A List of missions to the outer planets with previous and upcoming missions to the outer Solar System (including Jupiter) is available.